yp-edu/yp-edu.github.io/pages/_drafts/layer-wise-relevance-propagation.md

 > [!tldr] TL;DR
 >
-> LRP is a method that produces pixel relevances for a given output which doesn't to be terminal.
-Technically the computation happens using a single back-progation pass.
+> LRP is a propagation method that produces relevances for a given input with regard to a target output.
+Technically the computation happens using a single back-progation pass similarly to deconvolution.
+I propose to illustrate this method on an Alpha-Zero network trained to play Othello.

 > [!example] Table of content
 >